open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-See mapping for data point "Public consultation meetings" in the Social extension
+See mapping for the Public consultation meetings data point in the Social module.
 ```json

 ```